mira-kine/advanced-react-notes/src/week-4-notes/review.md

 5. verify it was added
 6. edit the newly added item
    - when you type in a new edit input, you can hit built in selector buttons using curlies for ex '{selectall}{del}Milk`}

+### SHopping enhanced deliverable

+- adding a header component with shopping items
+  - set up a context provider